Wilhelm Egon von Fürstenberg: International negotiations

-In early 1668, Wilhelm was negotiating with Grand Pensionary Johan de Witt to try and come to an arrangement in the War of Devolution to partition the Spanish Netherlands between France and the Dutch Republic.
+In early 1668, Wilhelm was negotiating with Grand Pensionary Johan de Witt to try to come to an arrangement in the War of Devolution to partition the Spanish Netherlands between France and the Dutch Republic.

 Early in 1669, he spent a month training with his French regiment in Lille.
 He had been appointed colonel of this regiment shortly before.
 This appointment made it even harder for others to believe he was not working directly for Louis XIV.
 However, Wilhelm was not above taking advantage of the French for personal gain.
 That July, he had his brother, Hermann Egon, arrange a meeting so that it would appear the Dutch were negotiating trade agreements with the League of the Rhine against France.
 This was done so that the French would give the brothers money that they would then use to purchase Mainau.

 Wilhelm was instrumental in the preparations for the Franco-Dutch War.
-He went between France and numerous rulers in the Empire to try and build an unbeatable alliance for the attack on the Dutch.
+He went between France and numerous rulers in the Empire to try to build an unbeatable alliance for the attack on the Dutch.
 In 1670 he secured French support for the army of Cologne, guaranteeing the interests of Maximilian in the treaty.
 He then went to convince Frederick William, Elector of Brandenburg, to join the offensive alliance, though he was ultimately unsuccessful.
 By July 1671, Wilhelm convinced the Bishop of Münster to join the French alliance.